Data at Work in WA

-Please join the ACA, the Institute and Parlour at Notre Dame University on 21 March for a presentation on the Parlour Census Report, followed by a panel discussion about future action and advocacy.
+Please join the ACA and Parlour at Notre Dame University on 21 March for a presentation on the Parlour Census Report, and a discussion about future action and advocacy.

 New data analysis by Gill Matthewson shows that women are taking matters into their own hands regarding their presence in architecture, but it also reveals that there is still much work to be done.